meltano/handbook/src/_data-team/metrics-and-definitions.md

 #### Company Domains
 The list of company domains that were first acquired in slack per month.
-The domain is based on emails of the slack users and their
+The domain is based on emails of new slack users.
+The date the domain was acquired is based on the first user to join with that domain.